-If any section of the manual is not understood, contact your nearest GMASD, or contact Generac Mobile at 1-800-926-9768, or Generac Mobile Technical Service at 1-800-926-9768 or www.generacmobileproducts.com with any questions or concerns.
+If any section of this manual is not understood, contact your nearest GMASD, or contact Generac Mobile Technical Service at 1-800-926-9768 or www.generacmobileproducts.com with any questions or concerns.

 The owner is responsible for proper maintenance and safe use of the equipment.
 Comply with regulations the Occupational Safety and Health Administration (OSHA) has established, or with equivalent standards.
 Also, verify that the unit is applied, used, and maintained in accordance with the manufacturer's instructions and recommendations.
-Do nothing that might alter safe application/ usage and render the unit in noncompliance with the aforementioned codes, standards, laws, and regulations.
+Do nothing that might alter safe application/usage and render the unit in noncompliance with the aforementioned codes, standards, laws, and regulations.

 Save these instructions for future reference.
 This manual contains important instructions for the unit that should be followed during setup, operation and maintenance of the unit and battery.
-ALWAYS supply this manual to any individual that will use this machine.
+ALWAYS supply this manual to any individual who uses this machine.